 To effectively use a Montessori teacher planner, you should start by setting goals and prioritizing tasks.
 Use the planner to plan lessons and activities, track student progress, and make notes on any observations.
 The planner should also be used to document individualized learning plans and any differentiated instruction.
 You can also use the planner to reflect on your teaching and adjust your approach accordingly.
 Additionally, make sure to keep the planner updated regularly and use it as a tool for communication with parents and other educators.

 I also included a two-page spread weekly plan with a page to write down your weekly recap, general observations, and reflections.
 I always used to prepare two 2-page spread plans with lesson plans for each child per day ( classroom for 3-5yo with 18 children present a day) across the whole week.
 I would also have next week’s planner prepared where I used to write down a follow-up lesson.
 This ensured that way my individual lesson presentation plan was done one week in advance.
 It also allowed me to make sure that not one child was left without attention.

 Here is what Weekly Planner for Individual Lesson Presentations for 20 children looks like.
 Two additional pages are included with the weekly overview and weekly reflections.
 Print on both sides of the paper.

 My Sanity List is a great reminder to nurture your mind and soul in the midst of your busy schedule.

-You have an option to choose from three different covers and spines.
+You have the option to choose from three different covers and spines.
 As I mentioned earlier, new styles will be added each year.
 This 250+ page Teacher planner is a great choice for a Montessori teacher, however, it can be used by all teachers as it can be easily adjusted to fit your preferences.